danvega/danvega-dev/blog/2017/05/12/6-courses-itunes-u.md

 title: "6 Courses on iTunes U that can upgrade your Software Development Career"
 published: true
 date: 2017-05-12T08:00:52-04:00
-tags: [Software Development]
+tags: ['Software Development']
 excerpt: "6 Courses on iTunes U that can upgrade your Software Development Career"
-cover:
+cover: './2017-05-11_16-07-03-760x399.png'
 ---

 When I hear people talk about taking online courses I hear the usual marketplaces mentioned.
-While these are great places to learn I find it a little odd that iTunes U is usually a place that people forget about.  \[featured-image single\_newwindow="false" alt="iTunes U"\] If you weren't aware iTunes U is the world's largest catalog of free education content.
+While these are great places to learn I find it a little odd that iTunes U is usually a place that people forget about.
+If you weren't aware iTunes U is the world's largest catalog of free education content.

 *   Choose from more than 1 million free lectures, videos, books, and other resources on thousands of subjects from leading educational and cultural institutions around the world.
 *   Share your favorite courses with friends using Twitter, Facebook, Mail, and Messages.